7rikazhexde/go-multi-version-manager/README.md

 # go-multi-version-manager

-This repository contains scripts for managing, installing, and switching between multiple Go versions.
+A collection of scripts for managing, installing, and switching between multiple Go versions.

 English | [日本語](README_ja.md)